 Charge limit set in MBUX

 The MBUX system allows a charge limit.
-With LFP chemistry, there is no need to limit charging to 80% for battery health.
-You can safely charge to 100% daily.
-Check if the limit is set lower than you need.
+With LFP chemistry, the manufacturer generally allows charging to 100%.
+Check if the limit is set lower than you need, and consult your owner's manual for recommended charge settings.

 LFP battery temperature management